Green IT In IoT

 Key Components of Green IT in IoT

-1. Energy Efficiency: Ensuring that IoT devices and systems consume minimal energy without compromising performance.
-This includes using low-power hardware, optimizing software algorithms, and leveraging energy-efficient communication protocols.
+1. Energy Efficiency: Designing IoT devices and networks to consume minimal energy without compromising performance.
+This includes using low-power processors, optimizing software algorithms, and implementing energy-saving protocols.

-4. Renewable Energy Integration: Powering IoT systems with renewable energy sources like solar, wind, or hydroelectric power to reduce reliance on fossil fuels.
+4. Renewable Energy Integration: Powering IoT devices and networks with renewable energy sources such as solar or wind.
+This reduces reliance on fossil fuels and lowers carbon emissions.

 The business case for green it in iot